 Davis leads Pelicans to 91-87 comeback win over Heat

 New Orleans Pelicans forward Anthony Davis shoots over Miami Heat forward Josh McRoberts, left, in the first half of an NBA basketball game in New Orleans, Friday, Dec.
 23, 2016.
-New Orleans Pelicans forward Anthony Davis shoots over Miami Heat forward Josh McRoberts, left, in the first half of an NBA basketball game in New Orleans, Friday, Dec.
+Miami Heat guard Goran Dragic, center, shoots against New Orleans Pelicans forwards Solomon Hill and Anthony Davis in the first half of an NBA basketball game in New Orleans, Friday, Dec.
 23, 2016.

 Add your comments below